cji/floor34/README.md

 	/home/bernard/floor34/views/: jade templates for content
 	/home/bernard/floor34/access.log: log of all requests

 floor34 is configured as an upstart service (/etc/init/floor34.conf) to startup at boot.
-It can be controlled (stop/start/restart/status) via `sudo (status|stop|start) floor34`.
+It can be controlled (stop/start/restart/status) via:
+`sudo (status|stop|start) floor34`

 It is setuid/setgid to the user 'bernard'.

 eth0 is configured to be bridged and to obtain an IP address through DHCP.